 A fun St Patrick’s Day number puzzle!
 Make your very own lucky magic cube with your own little leprechauns.
 You will need wood blocks, tape or glue, and our printable sheets.

 We hope you have found a few activities to try!
-Countdown with us and make sure to have your leprechaun trap ready for the night before St Patrick’s Day.
-They are pretty tricky little men though to catch!
+Countdown with us and ensure your leprechaun trap is ready for the night before St Patrick’s Day.
+They are pretty tricky little men, though, to catch!

 Click on the images below for more fun St Patrick’s Day ideas for kids.